The Withdrawal Agreement

 - British citizenship, if you want to apply and meet the requirements.

-- EU citizens and their families resident by 29 March 2019 will have broadly the same entitlements to healthcare, education, benefits and social housing including supported housing and homelessness assistance as they do today.
+- EU citizens and their families resident by EU Exit date will have broadly the same entitlements to healthcare, education, benefits and social housing including supported housing and homelessness assistance as they do today.

-- Any EU citizens resident by 29 March 2019 can apply under the settlement scheme which will run until 31 December 2020.
+- Any EU citizens resident by EU Exit date can apply under the settlement scheme which will run until 31 December 2020.

 - EU identity cards will initially remain valid for travel to the UK.